igogo-x86/HexRaysPyTools/readme.md

     1. Clear Structure Builder if it's currently used.
     2. Right click on variables supposed to be the same -> "Scan Variable".
     3. Edit types (will be implemented later), disable or remove uninteresting fields and click button "Recognize Shape".
-    4. You can selected several fields and try to recognize shpare for them.
+    4. You can selected several fields and try to recognize shape for them.
 If found and selected, they will be replaced by new structure.
     5. After final structure selection, types of all scanned variables will be changed automatically.

 ### 4) Containing structures